bealder/SDK-Cordova/README.md

  bealderSDK.run("API_ID", "API_KEY"); //don't forget to replace with yours
  ```

-Where you define your onDeviceReady, two new events
+Where you define your onDeviceReady, add two new events :

  ```
  document.addEventListener('pause', this.onAppToBackground, false);